Bananas and dogs – do they go together or is there a health risk? Here’s all you need to know about whether can Dachshunds eat bananas?

 Can Dachshunds Eat Bananas Every Day?

-It is recommended to feed only small quantities of banana to your dachshund as you don't want to add too many calories in their diet.
+It is recommended to feed only small quantities of bananas to your dachshund as you don’t want to add too many calories to their diet.

 You don’t want to give your dachshund more than 8 to 10% of their daily calories.

-If you consulted the vet on your Dachshund's interest in bananas; or he has mentioned banana in the diet plan, look for signs of sickness, itching, breathing problems, diarrhea, swelling, rashes, coughing, unusual behavior, and choking.
+If you consulted the vet on your Dachshund’s interest in bananas (or he has mentioned bananas in the diet plan), look for signs of sickness, itching, breathing problems, diarrhoea, swelling, rashes, coughing, unusual behavior, and choking.

 A few Dachshunds can have allergic reactions to bananas.

-Follow the basic formula of introducing every new food to your puppy start in small portions.
+Follow the basic formula of introducing every new food to your puppy starting in small portions.